 Given that my typical speech is 45 minutes long, preparing a 6 minute presentation was a bit of a challenge and required me to script it out to make sure I did not go over my allotted time.
 Below is what I prepared.
-Within the next two weeks, I will be able to share the actual video footage – where I am sure I said something completely different.
+Click here to watch the actual video of the speech.

 TITLE: SOMETIMES EVEN ROCKET SCIENCE ISN’T ROCKET SCIENCE

 We hear people use that expression to describe something that’s not that complex.
 And although I would never suggest that aerospace challenges are simple, sometimes, even rocket science isn’t rocket science.
 What I mean by that is sometimes the most creative solutions to aerospace challenges can be found outside the realm of rocket science.